luissilva1044894/Pyrez/README.md

 python setup.py install
 ```
 The required dependencies will be installed automatically.
-Then, to use these functions, you must import the `pyrez` package:
+Then, to use these functions, you must import the package:

 ```py
 import pyrez